 Good thing there’s a solution.
 One that may provide a great opportunity* for you.

 *Note: I’m not engaged in digital marketing with the Geese Chasing franchisors listed below.

 Who would have thunk it?

-Using Border Collies to chase geese away is a brilliant idea, as they’re trained to herd and/or “harass” without harm.
+Using Border Collies as geese chasers-wild goose chasers is a brilliant idea, as they’re trained to herd and/or “harass” without harm.
 Better yet, they’re the employees!

-That said, there are costs involved.
+That said, there are costs involved for going on a wild goose chase (LOL).
 For instance, your dogs will need food and Veterinary care, as chasing a wild goose around-or geese, uses a lot of a dog’s energy up, and is hard on the joints.